-What I – and presumably you, since you’re here – want to know is: how does the film portray comedy?
+What readers of a comedy news site want to know is: how does the film portray comedy?

-For all the hype surrounding the standup aspect of the film (Sandler going back on stage, Jonah Hill learning how to do it), there isn’t a lot in the film about the profession.
-There are a few scenes shot in the back room of the Comedy & Magic Club, and we can tell it WAS actually shot there.
+For all the hype surrounding the standup aspect of the film (Sandler going back on stage to prepare, Jonah Hill learning how to do standup as research), there isn’t a lot in the film about the profession.
+There are a few scenes shot in the back room of the Comedy & Magic Club.
 Rogan’s character gets bumped for a drop-in celeb.
-The guys sitting around writing… the competitiveness… all of it – what we see of it – is real, real, real.
+The guys sitting around writing… the competitiveness… it’s all real, real, real.

 The standup performances themselves felt real too, which was a relief.
 Well written, well paced, well delivered.
 Rogan and Jonah Hill’s characters are still new to the game, and thus dick jokes dominate.
 They both pulled off that new-but-promising feel that you’re occasionally lucky enough to witness at an open mic.
 In line with his character, Sandler’s act feels like that of a veteran’s.

-Those small details aren’t hugely instrumental to the story, though, so the comedy only serves as a colourful backdrop.
-The same characters could be plumbers and the basic idea of the film would be in tact.
+Those small details aren’t instrumental to the story, though, so the comedy only serves as a colourful backdrop.
+It’s less of a movie about comedy, and more of a moving about people struggling to realize their individual dreams.